ARM-software/AVH-GetStarted/Blinky_Cortex-M85/README.md

 #### Target Models

-- Arm Virtual Hardware (AVH) model of Arm Corstone-310 sub-system.
+- Arm Fixed Virtual Platform (FVP) model of Arm Corstone-310 sub-system with support for virtual peripherals.

 Note that CMSIS software packs used in the project will be requested and installed automatically when using Keil MDK or CMSIS-Build.